victorskl/sda-tute/README.md

 Software Design and Architecture Tutorials

+*I still (highly) recommend, you attempt first following the tute note.*

+*Response to discussion questions are my own attempts and observation.
+I can not endorse 100% correctness of these responses in the context of how the subject is framing.
+Please approach the respective lecturer, tutor or use your own discretion.*

-*Note that you might need to repeat these procedures as I add new projects into this repo in each week.*
+*Repeat the following procedures if new projects added into this repo in each week.*

 ### Quick demo